 Run BGP instance in the service VRF and advertise default route 0.0.0.0/0 to branch routers, and each branch router advertises its local LAN networks.

-All branch LAN traffic will follow the BGP default route through VPN tunnel to HQ, within the service VRF.
+Route all LAN traffic using the BGP default route through VPN tunnel to HQ, within the service VRF.

-Optionally, configure route leaking between SD-WAN VRF and router default VRF, onlly if you want branch networks to breakout from CMG/HSG gateway to Internet.
+You may optionally configure route leaking between SD-WAN VRF and router default VRF, only if you want branch traffic to breakout from CMG/HSG gateway to Internet.

 Add route-map (and prefix-list) for the VPN instance to filter 0.0.0.0/0 to the branch routers only, so that they don't need to receive other branch routes unnecessarily.